-Fuelling your body with the right energy and nutrients is fundamental for maximising performance.
+Fuelling your body before a workout or a competition with the right energy and nutrients is fundamental for maximising performance.
 Eating a variety of foods, “a rainbow a day”, is the best way to ensuring your body receives an abundant supply of all nutrients allowing your body to perform, recover and develop after each training session.

 Nutrient deficiencies are the main cause for premature fatigue, and a common reason for this can be a reduction in the amount of red blood cells or haemoglobin, a protein within red blood cells that carry oxygen in the blood.
 This will result in reduced oxygen availability and transport of nutrients to the working muscle, ultimately impairing energy production.